-That buzz in your head… Could it be clutter chatter?
+Could that buzz in your head be clutter chatter?

 Cheap Thoughts and Stuff

-Making that noise disappear probably requires a commitment to live a simpler life with fewer, although higher quality, things instead of hoarding cheap, unnecessary stuff.
+Making that noise disappear requires a commitment to living a simpler life with fewer (higher quality) things instead of hoarding cheap, unnecessary stuff.

 Refrain from fooling yourself into thinking that you save money when you find something at a low cost and buy more than you need.
-Money is spent when you buy stuff, not when you get rid of it.
+You spend money when you buy stuff, not when you get rid of it.

 When you buy cheap stuff by volume and refuse to discard or donate what you don’t need, you continually waste money and reject better possibilities in your life.

 Here’s an example.
 Consider someone who finds no money to have some home repairs done but has bought all gadgets sold by infomercials between midnight and 5 am for the past year.